ornaka/Cybersec_lab/index.md

 To complement the alerting functionality, a basic security monitoring dashboard was created in Splunk to provide centralized visibility into authentication activity across the lab environment.
 The dashboard includes visualizations for failed login attempts by host, failed login attempts by user account, and successful logins by host.
 These views make it easier to identify unusual authentication patterns and quickly determine which systems or accounts generate the most security-relevant events.

 ![Dashboard](/images/dashboard.png)

+### Conclusion

+Conclusion

+The primary objective of this project was to build a small Active Directory lab environment and gain hands-on experience with Windows administration, centralized log collection, and security monitoring.
+During the project, I deployed and configured Active Directory services, implemented Group Policies, integrated Sysmon for enhanced endpoint visibility, and built a Splunk-based monitoring solution capable of collecting, visualizing, and alerting on security-related events.

+While the environment could be expanded further with additional detection use cases and attack simulations, I decided to conclude the project at this stage.
+My primary goal was to gain more practical experience in deploying and monitoring an Active Directory environment, which was successfully achieved.
+More advanced detection and incident investigation scenarios are areas I have already explored extensively through platforms such as TryHackMe and Blue Team Labs Online, and I felt that continuing down that path would provide diminishing learning returns compared to starting a new project.
+In addition to the technical implementation itself, the project provided valuable experience in troubleshooting, documentation, and understanding how different components interact within an enterprise-style environment.
+Many of the challenges encountered during the deployment process required researching vendor documentation, testing different configurations, and systematically identifying the root causes of issues.

+Overall, the project achieved its intended goals and provided a solid foundation in Active Directory administration and security monitoring.
+Future projects will focus on expanding these skills further by exploring additional and/or alternative monitoring solutions, detection engineering concepts, and more advanced cybersecurity scenarios.